The New CMO Wants to "Re-Evaluate All Agency Partners"

 How you pitch

-3 minutes to give the new CMO a reason to keep you that's about their goals, not your history.
+3 minutes to give the new CMO a reason to keep you that's about their goals ahead of your history.
 They don't care what you did for the last CMO.
 They care what you'd do for them.

 What makes it exciting